jhpyle/docassemble/_docs/installation.md

 sudo systemctl restart rabbitmq-server.service
 {% endhighlight %}

-Then, restart the [supervisor] service:
+Optionally, you can also control [PostgreSQL] and [Redis] with [supervisor]:

 {% highlight bash %}
+sudo systemctl stop postgresql.service sudo systemctl disable postgresql.service sudo systemctl stop redis.service sudo systemctl disable redis.service
+{% endhighlight %}

+If [supervisor] controls [PostgreSQL] and [Redis], then when [supervisor] stops, it will make a backup of the [PostgreSQL] database and the [Redis] database in `/usr/share/docassemble/backup/` (or in the cloud).

+Finally, restart the [supervisor] service:

+{% highlight bash %}
 sudo systemctl stop supervisor.service sudo systemctl start supervisor.service
 {% endhighlight %}

-You will find **docassemble** running at the URL for your site.
+You should find **docassemble** running at the URL for your site.

 <a name="certbot"></a>If you did not enable HTTPS in your [Apache]
-configuration, an easy way to do it is through [Let's Encrypt], also known as [certbot].
+configuration, an easy way to encrypt your site is through [Let's Encrypt], also known as [certbot].
 To install the software, follow the [certbot instructions] for your operating system.
-For example, on Ubuntu 16.04, you can add the latest [certbot] to your software
+For example, on Ubuntu 16.04, you can add the latest [certbot] to your software repository by doing:
-repository:

 {% highlight bash %}
 sudo apt-get install software-properties-common